GMOD/demo-jbconnect-hook/README.md

 # demo-jbconnect-hook

 ### Pre-Install
-JBlast requires redis as a pre-requisite, which is only used by the queue framework (kue).
-JBConnect depends on Sails.js.
+JBlast requires [redis](http://redis.io "redis.io") as a pre-requisite, which is only used by the queue framework (kue).
+JBConnect depends on [SailsJS](http://sailsjs.com "sailsjs.com").

 Install redis and sails